bayasdev/envycontrol/README.md

 Thanks to [@ITesserakt](https://github.com/ITesserakt) for adding initial NixOS support!

+### OSTree Distros (Silverblue, Kinoite, Bazzite, etc.)

+These distributions are also supported by the same COPR repo as Fedora Workstation.
+Use the [COPR](https://copr.fedorainfracloud.org/coprs/sunwire/envycontrol/) maintained by [@sunwire](https://github.com/sunwire).

+1. Enable the COPR by downloading the `.repo` file from the COPR page, linked above.
+Put the `.repo` file in `/etc/yum.repos.d`.
+2. Clean package cache with `rpm-ostree cleanup -m`.
+3. Overlay the package with `rpm-ostree install python-envycontrol`.
+4. Reboot to apply the overlay.
+5. Use EnvyControl with `sudo envycontrol -s <MODE>`

 ### From source

 1. Clone this repository with `git clone https://github.com/bayasdev/envycontrol.git` or download the latest tarball from the releases page